choonghwanlee/Fundus-Imaging/README.md

 - **Explainable AI (XAI):** To enhance model interpretability, the project integrates XAI techniques, allowing users to understand how predictions are made, fostering trust and transparency in the decision-making process.
 - **Real-World Application:** A user-friendly web application where users can upload their fundus images and get real-time predictions on the severity of diabetic retinopathy.

+## Evaluation Metric: F1 Score
+Due to the class imbalance in our dataset, we chose the F1 score as our evaluation metric.
+The F1 score is particularly effective in this context because it provides a balance between precision and recall, which is crucial when dealing with imbalanced data.
+By optimizing for F1 score, we ensure that the model is not biased toward the majority class and can effectively classify samples from all classes, providing a more reliable performance measure in the presence of data imbalance.

 # 1. Running Instruction